destrex271/LokiKV/README.md

 LokiQL is a custom query language for interacting with the LokiKV database.
 This document describes the supported commands and their syntax.

+## Collections
+ - Create multiple Collections(similar to tables)
+ - Collections are of the following types:
+   - Hashmap
+   - BTreeMap
+   - Custom BTree
+ - List collections
+ - Select one collection at a time

 ## **Literals**